christinalicence/stride/docs/README.md

 Because the site is based around the idea of people having limitations with exercise I feel that accessibility is really important to the ethos of this site.
 Therefore I have designed a high contrast colour palette, a clear design and have taken in to account screen readers.
 I have also ensured you can navigate the site using the keyboard.

+The site also works responsively across different screen sizes.

 ### e.
 Colour Palette

 The colour scheme for this site was chosen to look smart and professional, but also score strongly for contrast and accessibility.
 It was altered after Lighthouse Testing.